 The second requirement of proving assault and battery indicates that the defendant must have been touched intentionally.
 This means that the defendant consciously and deliberately intended the touching to occur, and that the touching was not merely accidental or negligent.

-The Commonwealth is not required to prove that the defendant specifically intended (see, “What are specific intent crimes?”) to cause injury to the alleged victim.
-Rather, assault and battery is legally considered to be a general intent crime (See, “What are general intent crimes?”), so therefore it does not require specific intent to injure the victim.
+The Commonwealth is not required to prove that the defendant specifically intended to cause injury to the alleged victim.
+Rather, assault and battery is legally considered to be a general intent crime, so therefore it does NOT require specific intent to injure the victim.